jia-xinyu/jia-xinyu.github.io/_projects/6_project.md

 category: racecar
 ---

-After graduation in summer 2018, I worked as a Mechanical Engineer at Shenzhen [DJI](https://www.dji.com/) Technology Co., Ltd., where I participated in hardware development for autonomous driving, including a stereo camera and an electronic control unit (ECU).
-Two **patents** at DJI are:
+After graduating in the summer of 2018, I worked as a Mechanical Engineer at Shenzhen [DJI](https://www.dji.com/) Technology Co., Ltd., where I participated in hardware development for autonomous driving, including a stereo camera and an electronic control unit (ECU).
+During my time at DJI, I had two **patents** as follows:
 * [WO2020198945A1](https://patents.google.com/patent/WO2020198945A1/en) / CN111225831B (vehicle sensor module)
 * [WO2022016339A1](https://patents.google.com/patent/WO2022016339A1/en) / CN113728734A (vehicle control system)